History

 1985

-Tim Brussow (Tom’s eldest son) joins the business after graduation from college.
-Familiarity with the family business came from working at the mill during his high school years.
-Upon returning after college, Tim worked in the Shop facility before managing the fertilizer business for the next three years.
-In 1992 Tim started feed consulting and, to date, manages that part of Northside’s business portfolio.
+Tim Brussow (Tom’s eldest son) joined the business after graduating from college.
+Familiarity with the family business came from working at the mill during high school.
+Upon returning, Tim worked in the shop facility before managing the fertilizer business for the next three years.

-Rick Brussow (Tom’s son) joins the family in the business working in the mill before becoming mill manager in 1996 continuing though 2013.
-After 2013 Rick stepped into the role of Supply Specialist with extensive knowledge of all facets of Northside’s vendor management, manufacturing processes, and customer service.
+Rick Brussow (Tom’s son) joined the family business working in the mill before becoming mill manager in 1996 continuing through 2013.

-Northside Elevator constructs their first grain bin (50,000 bushels) which was built to add to the services offered to area growers.
+Northside Elevator constructed its first grain bin (50,000 bushels) to add to the services offered to area growers.

 1988

-Construction of a pellet mill provided the path for Northside Elevator to quickly became one of the only area suppliers to offer pelleted feed.
-With this, Northside Elevator had more feed delivery, purchasing and customization options to offer customers.
+The construction of a pellet mill paved the path for Northside Elevator to quickly become one of the only area suppliers to offer pelleted feed.
+With this, Northside has more feed delivery, purchasing, and customization options to offer customers.

 Grain bins